theatlasroom/tidbits/programming/frontend-engineering.md

 <summary>Notes</summary>
 It's impossible to predict the exact sequence of interactions a user will have with a web applications, therefore its important that web applications can respond to events that could occur at any point in time.

-The types of events that can occur depend on the device and the content available on the page, but could be roughly grouped into user interactions and passive events.
+The types of events that can occur depend on the device and the content available on the page, but could be roughly grouped into user interactions, device events and content related events.

+Correctly handling and or triggering events is a vital part of any web application, events provide the opportunity for users to signal intent to perform a specific action, or an opportunity for engineers to present some a change of data or state to the user in a meaningful way.

 </details>